 Query: Do you need to overhaul, replace or augment your LMS?

-eLearning represents a sizeable investment: whether it’s purchasing authoring software or a learning management system, managing that software or commissioning others to create courseware for you.
+eLearning represents a sizeable investment: whether it’s purchasing authoring software or an online learning management system, managing that software or commissioning others to create courseware for you.
 As such, many organisations will be loathe to abandon that investment.
 However, with a dedicated mobile LMS (with integrated authoring tool) it’s feasible to add a modern training strategy to your company without abandoning what you’ve already got.
 The template-based nature of course creation means anyone can do it.
 As such, the answering the LMS question to implementing, operating and executing a new eLearning LMS setup is not as complex (or expensive) as you think.

 Is translating a problem?

 Translating courses for a multi-lingual, globalised workforce can be a hard LMS question to answer for many organisations.
 However, Google’s Cloud Translation tools have reached a point where they are scoring high marks in human translation tests.
 A good LMS can therefore translate to more-than 100 languages in just a couple of clicks.

 Got more LMS questions?
 EdApp serves tens of thousands of mobile-based microlearning lessons each week.
 If you’d like advice or if you’re interested in other features including gamification and spaced repetition, get in touch at email@example.com.
 You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.